bpowers/seshcookie/README.md

     $ cd src; ./all.bash
     $ popd

-The example uses seshcookie in a way similar to make sure users are authenticated before they can see a particular resource.
-In particular, it shows how you stack multiple http.Handlers together to get the behavior you want.
+The example uses seshcookie to enforce authentication for a particular resource.
+In particular, it shows how you embed (or stack) multiple http.Handlers to get the behavior you want.